-The American Civil Liberties Union Foundation of Iowa (ACLU of Iowa) seeks an experienced full-time staff attorney to develop, lead, and supervise litigation and related advocacy at the trial and appellate levels in federal and state courts and in administrative tribunals, reporting directly to the Legal Director.
+The American Civil Liberties Union Foundation of Iowa seeks an experienced full-time staff attorney to develop, lead, and supervise litigation and related advocacy at the trial and appellate levels in federal and state courts and in administrative tribunals, reporting directly to the Legal Director.

-The ACLU of Iowa is a nonprofit, nonpartisan organization which uses legal, legislative, and public education approaches to protect and promote individual rights and freedoms, including free speech rights, voting rights, LGBT equality, criminal justice reform, immigrants’ rights, reproductive freedom, women’s rights, racial justice, and privacy rights.
+Founded in 1935, the ACLU of Iowa is a not-for-profit, nonpartisan organization which uses legal, legislative, and public education approaches to protect and promote individual rights and freedoms, including free speech rights, voting rights, LGBT equality, criminal justice reform, immigrants’ rights, reproductive freedom, women’s rights, racial justice, and privacy rights.

-Located in downtown Des Moines, the ACLU of Iowa is the statewide affiliate of the national ACLU, the leading defender of civil liberties guaranteed by the Bill of Rights.
+The ACLU of Iowa is an affiliate of the national ACLU, the leading defender of civil liberties guaranteed by the Bill of Rights.

 ESSENTIAL DUTIES & RESPONSIBILITIES

 - Investigate and litigate selected civil liberties and civil rights cases.
 This includes factual and legal research, client and witness interviewing, preparation of legal memoranda, writing demand letters, drafting pleadings and briefs, discovery and motion practice, trials, and appeals in both state and federal courts, including court appearances as required to argue motions or oral argument on appeal, negotiating settlements, and writing amicus briefs.

 - Supervise junior legal staff, support staff, volunteers, law student interns, and legal fellows as assigned.